stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/01-aws/10-required-iam-policies.md

 ---
 title: "Required IAM Policies"
 metaTitle: "Required IAM Policies or Palette"
-metaDescription: "A list of required IAM policies that Palette requires."
+description: "A list of required IAM policies that Palette requires."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---